desmondfowler/home-lab/README.md

   - Segregated CCTV System: Planning to set up a dedicated home CCTV network with an NVR, potentially on a separate VLAN or completely air-gapped from the main LAN to enhance security and minimize risks.
 - Documentation and Insights: Detailed documentation of the home lab setup, including problem-solving processes and challenges overcome, is thoroughly described on my GitHub repository “home-lab.”

-Now, of course, I don't have anything past what I have in ./network-stack/START.md but I plan to add that.
-I also don't know which services I want to run.
+I didn't orignally have anything past what I had in [START.md](./START.md) but I have started to add to that.